Saints and Soldiers

 Saints and Soldiers is a 2003 war drama film directed by Ryan Little and produced by Little and Adam Abel.
 It is loosely based on events that took place after the Malmedy massacre during the Battle of the Bulge.
-The film stars Corbin Allred, Alexander Niver, Lawrence Bagby, and Peter Asle Holden as the four American soldiers trying to return a British soldier with vital intelligence to the Allied lines.
+The film stars Corbin Allred, Alexander Niver, Lawrence Bagby, and Peter Asle Holden as four American soldiers trying to return a British airman with vital intelligence to the Allied lines.

-After conducting research on World War II and Battle of the Bulge, Little began shooting in January 2003 in Utah.
+After researching World War II and the Battle of the Bulge, Little began shooting in January 2003 in Utah.
 Filming lasted 30 days.
 Little and Abel were able to save money on production by recruiting a group of World War II reenactors who volunteered their services, costumes, and props.
 Excel Entertainment released the film at festivals to garner publicity before it was released to the public.
 The movie won numerous Best Picture awards from over 15 film festivals.

 Critical reception was generally positive with praise towards the message, story, performances (particularly of Allred and Niver), production values, and action sequences.
-Though the screenplay, pacing, and ties to Mormonism were criticized by some reviewers, several film scholars argued that despite the LDS-related themes, the film appeals to a wide audience.
-The film generated two sequels: Saints and Soldiers: Airborne Creed and Saints and Soldiers: The Void.
+Though the screenplay, pacing, and ties to Mormonism were criticized by some reviewers, several film scholars argued that despite the Latter Day Saint (LDS)-related themes, the film appeals to a wide audience.

+The movie's success launched its titular film series, including three standalone sequels.

 Plot

-During the Battle of the Bulge in 1944, the Germans open fire on their American prisoners of war, in what is known as the Malmedy massacre, killing many troops as they try to run away.
+During the Battle of the Bulge in 1944, the Germans opened fire on their American prisoners of war, in what is known as the Malmedy massacre, killing many troops as they try to run away.
 Medic Steven Gould (Alexander Niver) manages to escape with Corporal Nathan 'Deacon' Greer (Corbin Allred).
 Gould and Deacon are joined by two other survivors, Shirl Kendrick (Larry Bagby), a member in Gould's division, and Deacon's close friend Sergeant Gordon Gunderson (Peter Asle Holden).
 The four stumble on RAF pilot Flight Sergeant Oberon Winley (Kirby Heyborne).
 Winley explains he has important intelligence he has to get back to the Allies and the group decide to try and reach the Allied lines, located some 20 mi away.
 The group fights against German troops, a winter storm, and personal conflict to return Winley to Allied territory.